aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-ruby/ruby-programmers-guide/working-with-worksheets-in-ruby/value-features-in-ruby/copying-and-moving-worksheets-in-ruby/_index.md

  def copy_worksheet(workbook)

     # Create a Worksheets object with reference to the sheets of the Workbook.

     sheets = workbook.getWorksheets()

     # Copy data to a new sheet from an existing sheet within the Workbook.

     sheets.addCopy("Sheet1")

-    # Saving the modified Excel file in default (that is Excel 2003) format
+    # Saving the modified Excel file in the default (Excel 2003) format

     workbook.save(@data_dir + "Copy Worksheet.xls")

-    puts "Copy worksheet, please check the output file."
+    puts "Copy worksheet completed; please check the output file."

 end

 {{< /highlight >}}
 ### **Move Worksheets within a Workbook**
-To move worksheet using **Aspose.Cells for Java in Ruby**, call **move_worksheet** method of **copyworksheets** module.
-Below you can see code example.
+To move a worksheet using **Aspose.Cells for Java in Ruby**, call **the move_worksheet method** of **the copyworksheets module**.
+Below is a code example.

 **Ruby Code**